ccnmtl/friendorfoe/content/article/caution-and-concern.md

 <p>
 	Rusbridger knew that he could not stop the publication process at this late date.
-Whatever his qualms, the <em>Guardian</em>&rsquo;s media partners would no doubt move forward.
+Whatever his qualms, the *Guardian's* media partners would no doubt move forward.
 But the email jarred him because it so closely mirrored his own misgivings of October.
-If <em>Guardian</em> readers and supporters found the paper&rsquo;s editorial decisions misguided or wrong, how would he respond?
+If *Guardian* readers and supporters found the paper&rsquo;s editorial decisions misguided or wrong, how would he respond?
 What if people died?
-	Did the <em>Guardian</em> and its partners remain in control of this process, or had Assange manipulated them?
+	Did the *Guardian* and its partners remain in control of this process, or had Assange manipulated them?
 </p>

 <div>